-On January 23, the Ohio Rights Group turned ten, and through those years, its influence over medical marijuana policy in Ohio has been significant.
+On January 23, the Ohio Rights Group turned eleven, and through those years, its influence over medical marijuana policy in Ohio has been significant.
 From humble beginnings of a mere five activists to a statewide force of thousands, the ORG (and its predecessor organizations) has covered a lot of ground: four ballot initiatives, 150,000 signatures, numerous events and hundreds of media interviews, to name a few.
 This page is a celebration of the ORG's accomplishments by year.
 We sincerely thank the legion of volunteers who gave countless hours to make all of this possible.

 Items on this page are in chronological order when viewed on a smart phone.